About.

 Pizzicato

 Ailyn Pérez is a graduate of Philadelphia’s Academy of Vocal Arts and Indiana University.
-She serves as an Artistic Advisor and on the faculty for the Vincerò Academy and is an Opera for Peace Ambassador.
+She serves as an Artistic Advisor and on the faculty for the Vincerò Academy, and is an Opera for Peace Ambassador.
 Her many accolades include the Metropolitan Opera’s Beverly Sills Artist Award (2016), George London Foundation’s Leonie Rysanek Award (2006), Shoshana Foundation Career Grant (2007), 2nd place in the 2006 Operalia Competition, and honors from the Loren L. Zachary Foundation, Opera Index, and the Licia Albanese-Puccini Foundation.

 Biography current as of July 2025 – please replace all previous versions.